reymon359/how-to-live/advices/We all make mistakes/index.md

 ---
 name: "We all make mistakes"
-Categories: ['Mistakes', 'Guilt', 'Growth', 'Problems', 'Mental health']
+Categories: ['Mistakes', 'Decisions', 'Guilt', 'Growth', 'Problems', 'Mental health']
 ---
 # We all make mistakes